Gabaldonlab/Candida_Selection_DrugResistance/README.md

 - phylotools_R_env: environment used to run 'get_consensus_tree_with_branchLengths.R'.

+- tree_from_SNPs_env: environment to run the tree reconstruction pipeline.

+- sra_tools_env: environment to get the SRA datasets, used in 'pipeline_gwas_validation.py' and 'Cmine_functions.py'.

 In addition, we used additional software:

 - perSVade (v0.6) to generate all variant calls, available [here](https://github.com/Gabaldonlab/perSVade).
 To exactly reproduce our results, you may use the one-liner script of v0.6.
 However, if you want to use perSVade to do variant calling we recommend using the latest version.
 Note that to install perSVade you need to create a various conda environments, used by various custom_scripts (in our scripts, these environments are called 'perSVade_env_*').